How can someone have their murder charges reduced in California? Depending on the facts of the case, there is a way.

 In some cases, this can happen during plea bargaining.
 If a prosecutor accepts a guilty plea to voluntary manslaughter, your murder charge will be dismissed.
 In trial, it’s also possible to convince a jury that you were guilty of the lesser voluntary manslaughter charge instead of murder.

-In more than three decades in the courtroom, Robert M. Helfend has successfully defended more than 4,000 cases, including all forms of murder.
+In more than four decades in the courtroom, Robert M. Helfend has successfully defended more than 4,000 cases, including all forms of murder.
 He is a National Trial Lawyers Top 100, SuperLawyers and Lead Counsel rated attorney.
 Call today for your free case evaluation — 800-834-6434.